save2love/resource-monitor/README.md

 ![Device schema](/img/schema.png "Device schema")
 ![Device back view](/img/device_back.jpg "Device back view")

+### Configuring

+All you need is change COM port on corresponding port number in [config.py](/agent/config.py "config.py") To test communication you need start [agent_console.by](/agent/agent_console.by "agent_console.by").
+Console will show you actually transferred data in table view.

 ### Installing

 You can setup to auto start python script in Windows using Task Scheduler and in Linux using cron